 The aesthetic qualities of a pedestal fan can help it suit a room’s decor.
-Some feature sleek designs with cylindrical heads that will mesh with a modern or transitional style.
+Some feature sleek designs with cylindrical heads that will mesh with modern or transitional styles.
 Other designs have rounded housings and classic colors for a vintage look—nice with country, eclectic, and casual decor.

 Air Delivery and Speed

 Most pedestal fans have three speed settings: low, medium, and high.
-Some higher-end models feature additional speeds for ultraquiet operation or maximum air circulation.
-The user can adjust the speed with controls located on the fan’s head or via a remote control (if included).
+Some higher-end models feature additional speeds, like ultraquiet operation and maximum air circulation.
+You can adjust the speed with controls located on the fan’s head or via a remote control, if it’s included.

-Pedestal fans may also have telescopic poles that allow the user to adjust the head to different heights to target specific parts of a room.
-Adjustability typically ranges between 40 and 55 inches high.
-Some fans also have tiltable heads that let users aim the fan upward or downward.
+Pedestal fans may also have telescopic poles that allow you to adjust the head to different heights to target specific parts of a room.
+Adjustability typically ranges between 40 and 55 inches high for most pedestal fans.
+Some models also have tiltable heads that let users move and aim the fan upward or downward.

-Pedestal fans operate in living spaces, so they should be quiet enough to avoid disrupting sleep or such activities as socializing, watching TV, or reading.
-While most pedestal fans are quieter than their box fan cousins at around 50 decibels, they can still be loud enough to hinder conversations or overpower a TV when operating at their higher settings.
-Fans with quiet technology operate at about 35 decibels—approximately the sound of a whisper.
-Just keep in mind that fans with quiet technology are typically more expensive than standard units.
+Pedestal fans operate in living spaces, so they should be quiet enough to avoid disrupting sleep or other activities like socializing, watching TV, or reading.
+With a noise level around 50 decibels, most pedestal fans are quieter than their box fan cousins, but they can still be loud, especially if they are at their highest speed settings and whirring over a conversation between house members or overpowering the audio coming from a TV.
+Fans with quiet technology operate at about 35 decibels, which is as loud as the sound of a whisper.
+Fans with quiet technology are typically more expensive than standard units.